Learn About Living Trust Terms Like Settlor and Grantor

 Terms Are the Same Regardless of the Trust Type

-These terms are the same regardless of what type of trust you form -- revocable, irrevocable or testamentary.
+These terms are the same regardless of what type of trust you form—revocable, irrevocable, or testamentary.
 If you created it, you're the grantor/settlor/trustmaker/trustor.
-I prefer to use the term "trustmaker," which is a more modern term because it clearly describes what the person's title means.
+Some prefer to use the term "trustmaker," which is a more modern term because it clearly describes what the person's title means.

-Even after 13 years as an attorney, I still sometimes get confused about legal terms that end in "or" and "ee," like lessor and lessee, mortgagor and mortgagee.
+Even attorneys still sometimes get confused about legal terms that end in "or" and "ee," like lessor and lessee, mortgagor and mortgagee.
 The more modern approach is for the title to clearly describe the person's role in the transaction.
 Legal documents are complicated enough without using confusing legal terms that can be easily mixed up and misspelled.